vele616/monorepo/packages/jobboard/website/content/jobs/marketing-executive-hicx-solutions-WTaMB.md

 This is a great role for a junior marketer looking to join an experienced, collaborative team operating at the leading edge of marketing technology and lead generation.

+Our Company

-Our CompanyHICX delivers extraordinary value to some of the largest companies in the world by fixing one of the most challenging problems they face.
+HICX delivers extraordinary value to some of the largest companies in the world by fixing one of the most challenging problems they face.

 Mega-brands like Mondelez, Baker Hughes, EDF, and BAE Systems use HICX to help create the best possible relationships with their suppliers for shared success.